Frequently Asked Questions

 Students can work for Admissions, Concerts and Events, the Robinson Music Library, Recording Arts and Services, and more.
 There is a job fair held at CIM during the first week of school where you can learn more about opportunities.
 All open work study jobs will be posted on CIM's career page.

-In summer 2020, a new, state-of-the-art student housing complex is scheduled to open, which will include 22 acoustically isolated practice rooms.
-Learn more about our new student housing complex.
+Yes!
+CIM's state-of-the-art student housing complex located right next to CIM at 1609 Hazel includes 22 acoustically isolated practice rooms.
+Learn more about our student housing complex.

 CIM's upperclassmen and graduate students live in the Cleveland community.
 Learn about off-campus housing options.